^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The pathogenesis of hypotrophy is complicated.
-In its basis, despite the diversity of etiological factors, there is a chronic stress reaction - one of the universal nonspecific pathophysiological reactions of the organism that arise in many diseases, as well as with the long-term action of various damaging factors.
+The pathogenesis of hypotrophy is complex.
+Despite the diversity of etiological factors, it is based on a chronic stress reaction - one of the universal non-specific pathophysiological reactions of the body that occurs in many diseases, as well as with prolonged exposure to various damaging factors.

-The impact of stress factors causes complex changes and a complex reaction of all links of the neuroendocrine-immune system, leading to a cardinal change in metabolic processes and a change in the reactivity of the organism.
-The intensity of the basic metabolism increases sharply and the energy and plastic material requirements are significantly increased.
+The impact of stress factors causes complex changes and a complex reaction of all links of the neuroendocrine-immune system, leading to a radical restructuring of metabolic processes and a change in the reactivity of the body.
+The child's basal metabolic rate increases sharply and the need for energy and plastic material increases significantly.

-Increased protein and calorie needs for pathology in children)
+Increased protein and calorie requirements in children with pathology)

 Clinical manifestations